Exactech Class Action

 Below are the key timelines:

-1. Support or objection period: Class members can support or object to the proposed settlement by 4:00pm on 10 July 2025.
+1. Support or objection period: Class members can support or object to the proposed settlement or the Settlement Distribution Scheme by 19 August 2025.

 Are you eligible for compensation?